Word@Work, Let God's Word energise your working day!

 Galatians 3:1-3

 Some in the Galatian church had believed a lie.
-False teachers had told them that they could not be in God’s favour by saying that they believed; they had to be religiously good.
+False teachers had told them that they could not be in God’s favour unless they were religiously pious and kept the Jewish law.
 That was untrue.
-Even Jesus welcomed criminals and immoral people and as they believed Him, they were welcomed into His kingdom.
+Even Jesus welcomed criminals and immoral people … and as they believed Him, they were welcomed into His kingdom (Luke 15:1-2).

 We Cannot Manipulate God's Power